LiveTalks

 Scheduling a LiveTalk

-Regardless of how a LiveTalk will be supported, faculty are strongly encouraged to have their LiveTalk guests, dates, and times finalized at least a month before the term opens.
+Faculty are strongly encouraged to have their LiveTalk guests, dates, and times finalized at least a month before the term opens.
 This allows students to see the dates on the Schedule page of the public course syllabus.
+The dates for these sessions should be discussed with a course’s appointed CTL instructional designer when planning a course.
+Additionally, faculty may want to discuss potential concerns with overlapping or adjacent sessions within their programs or departments.
+A list of all currently scheduled LiveTalks is available by request to CTL Help or instructional design team member.

 LiveTalk Training